postmanlabs/labs-docs/src/pages/docs/postman-flows/running-flows-on-the-cloud/webhooks.md

 ## Trigger the webhook

-In the runs section, clicking **view** will allow the Flow running in the cloud to be observed and the logs will be visible in your client.
-Make a POST request to trigger the webhook endpoint and observe your Flow executing in the cloud.
+In the Runs section, select **View** to observe the flow running in the cloud.
+The logs will be visible in your client.
+Make a POST request to trigger the webhook endpoint and observe your flow executing in the cloud.

 ![Trigger the Endpoint](https://assets.postman.com/postman-labs-docs/cloud-execution/running-in-cloud.gif)